File your late 2012 taxes in 2014. If not, the late penalties will continue to grow.

 - Print your tax return and mail it to the IRS.
 This is the most important step.
 (The deadline to e-file 2012 taxes has passed, explaining why you’ll have to use snail mail.)

 - Pay your tax due or wait for your refund.

 - Take another deep breath and realize your late taxes are filed!

 If you are expecting a refund, you won’t have to pay any penalties or interest.
 If the opposite is true and you do owe, you may have to pay failure-to-file penalty, a failure-to-pay penalty and interest (that’s a lot of money).
 Considering these penalties increase as time passes, it’s best to file and pay your tax due as soon as possible.

 Can I Still Get My 2012 Tax Refund?

 You still can collect your 2012 tax refund in 2014.
 The IRS allows up to three years (from the tax season’s deadline date) to get your refund.
 However, there’s no reason why you shouldn’t file and collect your 2012 refund as soon as possible.

 Sooner or later you will have to file your 2012 taxes.
-Get it out of the way before the first day of the 2014 e-file tax season, January 31, 2014.
+Get it out of the way now!
 If you have any questions while filing your late tax return with PriorTax, our tax experts are available via phone, live chat and email to help you.

 Updated: 1/24/2014; Photo via Asja Boros on Flickr